The Mentalist season 4

 The fourth season of the CBS police procedural series The Mentalist premiered on September 22, 2011 and concluded on May 17, 2012.
 The season picks up immediately after the events of the third-season finale in which Patrick Jane (Simon Baker) was arrested for the public murder of the man he believes is the notorious serial killer Red John, who murdered his wife and daughter.

+In the aftermath of a deadly confrontation, Jane faces trial and must rebuild his standing with the CBI after realizing Red John is still active.
+Determined to end the hunt, Jane pushes the limits of his psychological games and feigns an emotional breakdown to lure the elusive serial killer out of hiding.